AugustoBernardes/Link-Crud/README.md

 # About Data Base

-How you can see on the files have a file named (.env_sample).
+How you can see on the files have a file named (.env_sample).\
-Change the name to (.env) to you application work, after this follow the instruction.
+Change the name to (.env) to you application work, after this follow the instruction.\
-Put you MongoDB url and a put number.
+Put you MongoDB url and a put number.\
-Obs: you can delete the file (gitignore) too if you want.
 Like this:
 ```bash
   DB_KEY=mongodb+srv://<user>:<password>@dataBase/<yourDataBaseName>?retryWrites=true&w=majority